mbowerman1/Bowerman_Tran_Midterm/README.md

 ## Data Questions

-1) What percentage of the city government's contracts are awarded to Minority and Women Business Enterprise-Certified companies?
+1) What percentage of the city government's contracts are awarded to Minority and Women's Business Enterprise-Certified companies?
 2) Is this percentage reflective of city demographics and business ownership as a whole?
 3) What are some interesting trends in city contracts and MBE/WBE-certified companies?
 4) Can the data from both Baltimore and other cities be used to create a benchmark for the city government's contract diversity today?